 |Disposal within 3 years from the date of property purchase||30%||30%||30%|

 Other charges when you are buying property in Malaysia.

-Chart shown the estimated charges of buying property in Johor Bahru(JB) and Kuala Lumpur(KL).
+A guide on estimated charges of buying property in Johor Bahru(JB) and Kuala Lumpur(KL).

 |Stamp Duty(MOT)||Base on Purchase Price|

 First RM100k = 1%

 Subsequent up to RM500k = 2%